 For the import of animal, animal products and certain plant materials for production such as seed, seedling, sapling and flower bulbs, a "Control Certificate" is required.
-This is considered as pre-import permission and it states whether or not the product is eligible for import.
-Please see Appendix I-HS codes of commodities which require Control Certificate prior to import.
+This is considered as pre-import permission and it states whether the product is eligible for import.
+Please see Appendix I and II, which include the lists of HS codes of commodities which require (and do not require) a Control Certificate prior to import.

-According to import control regulations, food and feed of plant origin and materials and articles intended to come into contact with food, do not require Control Certificate approval to be imported.
+According to import control regulations, food and feed of plant origin and materials and articles intended to come into contact with food do not require Control Certificate approval to be imported.
 Instead, there is a pre-notification system in place for these commodities.
 The importer should register the required information for each product in the electronic system which is called Food Safety Information System (FSIS) of GDFC, which is accessible by the importer.
-Required information is:

-product name, product category, country of origin, name of importer, name of exporter or manufacturer, ingredient list, and label of product.
-This information is evaluated and approved by the authorized Provincial Food, Agriculture, and Livestock Directorate (PAD) if it complies with the legislation in force.
-Later, the importer notifies the PAD about shipment details by filling the "Shipment Notification Form" through Food Safety Information System and then uploads the Certificate related to product to be imported within a minimum of 3 days and a maximum of 20 days before the arrival of the commodity.
-When the product arrives at port/Turkish Customs, import procedures are started.
-Please see details in Section IX on page ## of this report on import procedures.
+Required information is product name, product category, country of origin, name of importer, name of exporter or manufacturer, ingredient list, and label of product.
+This information is evaluated and approved by the authorized Provincial Agriculture and Forestry Directorate (AFD) if it complies with the legislation in force.
+Later, the importer notifies the AFD about shipment details by filling the "Shipment Notification Form" through Food Safety Information System and then uploads the certificate related to product to be imported within a minimum of 3 days and a maximum of 20 days before the arrival of the commodity.
+When the product arrives at port/Turkish Customs, then import procedures are started.
+Please see details in Section IX of this report on import procedures.